-what is holistic wellbeing?
+what is EKHO wellbeing?

 For women, hormonal health, sexual health and reproductive health – and the lack of unbiased data, education and support across these areas – are responsible for myriad socioeconomic inequities.
 Including but not limited to the gender pain gap and wage gap.

 The EKHO story began during the first UK lockdown.
 We recognised the importance of addressing the health issues that many women were facing and how the pandemic had these problems reducing access to healthcare services, pushing women out of work and back into domestic caregiving spaces, forcing women to compromise on self care and personal wellbeing.

-Relearning, rediscovery and re-establishing norms and baselines is at the heart of improving wellbeing across society and we are on a mission to build a strong network of advocates who know what it takes to move the needle and address gender data bias, racial data bias and the need for health parity.
+Relearning, rediscovery and re-establishing norms and baselines is at the heart of improving wellbeing across society and we are on a mission to build a strong network of advocates who know what it takes to move the needle and address gender health discrimination and knowledge gaps for good.

 darren is dedicated to making difference, impacting health and happiness positively. with a background in corporate growth and professional sport and athletics, darren is proud to lead the ekho team and to work with talented experts, partners and creators in order to support and improve access to wellbeing resources for all people.